alb5374/mgkdb/README.md

 An example MGKDB document is shown below.

 ### **What is MGKDB being developed with?**
-MGKDB is being developed in **Python 3.6** using **Anaconda 1.6** packages.
+MGKDB is being developed in **Python 3.6** using **Anaconda 1.6** and **PyMongo** packages.
 As of yet, no other versions of Python or Anaconda have been tested.
 Any other scritps necessary for running MGKDB are included in this repository.

 ### **Naming conventions in MGKDB**
 * In MGKDB linear runs are labeled 'linear' and nonlinear runs are labeled 'nonlin'.